SamanthaPetri/Alzheimers-Oasis3-Thesis/Data Processing/README.md

-# Alzheimers Prediction Using Oasis-3 Dataset

-## OASIS-3 Data Preprocessing Pipeline:
+# OASIS-3 Data Preprocessing Pipeline:

 Preprocessing pipeline for a 210-subject OASIS-3 cohort, extracting anatomically-defined ROIs from MRI and PET for a ROI-based multimodal Mamba model predicting CN to MCI/AD conversion.